CyVerse-learning-materials/discovery_environment_guide/step5.rst

 ------

-*Searching Data, Apps, and Analyses in the Discovery Envionrnment*
+*Searching Data, Apps, and Analyses in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To search, you do not need to be logged in, however you must log in to perform any tasks with data, apps or analyses.